buk7456/FreeTX/doc/faq.md

 ## Frequently asked questions
 ### Where do i start?
-Preferably with the simulation to test out the features before committing your time and effort building the actual hardware.
+Probably with the simulation to test out the features before committing your time and effort building the actual hardware.
 Also please note that this project is not suitable for beginners.

 ### Where are the mechanical CAD files?